zendesk/ruby-kafka/README.md

 Read the docs for [Kafka::Producer](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) for more details.

+### Buffering and Error Handling

+The producer is designed for resilience in the face of temporary network errors, Kafka broker failovers, and other issues that prevent the client from writing messages to the destination topics.
+It does this by employing local, in-memory buffers.
+Only when messages are acknowledged by a Kafka broker will they be removed from the buffer.

+Typically, you'd configure the producer to retry failed attempts at sending messages, but sometimes all retries are exhausted.
+In that case, `Kafka::FailedToSendMessages` is raised from `Kafka::Producer#send_messages`.
+If you wish to have your application be resilient to this happening (e.g. if you're logging to Kafka from a web application) you can rescue this exception.
+The failed messages are still retained in the buffer, so a subsequent call to `#send_messages` will still attempt to send them.

+Note that there's a maximum buffer size; pass in a different value for `max_buffer_size` when calling `#get_producer` in order to configure this.

+A final note on buffers: local buffers give resilience against broker and network failures, and allow higher throughput due to message batching, but they also trade off consistency guarantees for higher availibility and resilience.
+If your local process dies while messages are buffered, those messages will be lost.
+If you require high levels of consistency, you should call `#send_messages` immediately after `#produce`.

 ### Understanding Timeouts

 It's important to understand how timeouts work if you have a latency sensitive application.
 This library allows configuring timeouts on different levels: